Charts turn Goals + Assists into an easy story. Start with a radar chart for a broad scan, then isolate the metric in a bar chart.

 How to interpret Goals + Assists

-Use Goals + Assists alongside related metrics in the shooting category to understand role fit and tactical impact.
+Use Goals + Assists alongside related metrics in the attacking category to understand role fit and tactical impact.

 - Compare within the same competition or position group